 Imperial Citadel of Thang Long

 The project stands out with its massive architecture built over many feudal dynasties of Vietnam.
-Through many historical ups and downs, most of the original works at Thang Long Imperial Citadel no longer exist, but this place is still the most attractive tourist destination in Hanoi.
-The relics have a relationship and connection with each other, forming a complex but rich and attractive whole, clearly reflecting the relationship of urban planning and architectural space, as well as continuity between dynasties in the history of building Thang Long (one of the old name of Ha Noi) capital.
+Despite many historical ups and downs, most of the original works at the Thang Long Imperial Citadel no longer exist, but the site remains the most attractive tourist destination in Hanoi.
+The relics are connected to one another, forming a complex yet rich and attractive whole that clearly reflects the relationship between urban planning and architectural space, as well as the continuity between dynasties in the history of building the capital of Thang Long (one of the old names of Ha Noi).

 St. Joseph’s Cathedral